dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 formats, compression and packet matching.
 Also Jan Vcelak and Wouter Wijngaards for discussions on name compression and Paul Hoffman for a detailed review of the document and the C-DNS CDDL.

-Thanks also to Robert Edmonds and Jerry Lundström for review.
+Thanks also to Robert Edmonds, Jerry Lundström, Richard Gibson, Stephane Bortzmeyer and many other members of DNSOP for review.

 Also, Miek Gieben for [mmark](https://github.com/miekg/mmark)